Jorgelina-Etchevest/ecommerce-customer-retention-analysis/README.md

 ---

-# 🎯 Business Problem
+## Business Problem

-**How can an e-commerce company identify customers who are unlikely to return and implement strategies to improve customer retention?**
+**How can an e-commerce company identify customers who are unlikely to return and design strategies to improve customer retention?**

-Using historical transactional data, this project combines statistical analysis and Machine Learning to transform customer behavior into actionable business insights.
+Using transactional data from the Olist marketplace, this project combines statistical analysis and Machine Learning techniques to transform customer behavior into actionable business insights.

 ---

-# 📂 Dataset
+## Dataset

-The analysis integrates multiple datasets from the **Olist Brazilian E-commerce Dataset**.
+The analysis was based on the **Olist Brazilian E-commerce Dataset**, integrating information from multiple sources:

-Main data sources:

 * Customers
 * Orders